ghostcap-gaming/BanBlade/README.md

 - **Supports Multiple Servers**: One bot, multiple servers.
 Centralize your control.
 - **Automatic Communications Bans**: Is a player being toxic in chat?
 Silence or ban toxic players instantly without admin intervention.
 - **No Rcon Requirement**: BanBlade works without the need for rcon.
-- **Integration with Panels**: Directly talks to Pterodactyl and WISP panels using their application API for more security.
+- **Integration with Panels**: Directly talks to Pterodactyl panel using their client API for more security than RCON.

 Possible Future Updates
 - Companion plugins to help communicate with the database and monitor in game voice chat using AI.
-- Multi game support (Anything that runs on Pterodactyl or WISP)
 - Live Alerts: Get alerted on Discord when a player is being toxic on your servers.

 ## 📜 Requirements